mrismanaziz/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars